yaronelh/WordPress-Security-Enhancements/Readme.md

 ### Denying access to wp-config.php

-Using the .htaccess file you can deny access to wp-config.
-Php which contain your database username and password among other critical information.
+Using the .htaccess file, you can deny access to wp-config.php, which contains your database username and password, among other critical information.
+In addition, you can create a few rules that allow only your server to access particular files that are commonly probed for, denying everybody else.

 ```php